javdejong/nhk-pronunciation/config.md

 *pronunciationHiragana*: Use hiragana instead of katakana for the readings.

 *styles*: Style mappings.
 Edit this if you want different colors, etc.

+*useMecab*: Whether or not to try and use Mecab to split a sentence/conjugation when performing lookups.
+The Japanese add-on is required for this to work.